Big Man (The Four Preps song)

 "Big Man" is a song written by Bruce Belland and Glen A. Larson, and released by The Four Preps in 1958.

 Chart performance

 The song reached No. 5 on Billboard's Top 100 Sides chart, while reaching No. 3 on Billboard's chart of sides "Most Played by Jockeys", and No. 6 on Billboard's chart of "Best Selling Pop Singles in Stores".
-The song also reached No. 2 on the United Kingdom's New Musical Express chart and No. 4 on Canada's CHUM Hit Parade.
+The song also reached No. 2 on the United Kingdom's New Musical Express chart, and 3 weeks at No. 4 on Canada's CHUM Hit Parade.